DominikDziedzic/PilotStudySampling/README.md

 #  $ sub_valence    : int  TODO
 #  $ sub_probability: int  TODO
 ```
-The dataset consists of two IVs (i.e., "valence" and "probability") and the DV ("reference" = responses to a scenario).
+The dataset consists of two IVs (i.e., `valence` and `probability`) and the DV (`reference` = responses to a scenario).
 The length of the dataset is 59.
 Assignment to conditions was random, with 13 participants in the good-probable condition, 16 in the good-improbable, 14 in the bad-probable, and 16 in the bad-improbable.
 Definitions of the conditions are as follow:
 - In the **good-probable condition**, the participant reads the following scenario:
   - Suppose that, without turning and looking, David points to the place on his wall which has long been occupied by a picture of Rudolf Carnap, a famous philosopher, and he says: “**That** is a picture of one of the greatest philosophers of the twentieth century, and now it is yours — it is your birthday present”.
 But unbeknownst to David, someone has replaced his picture of Carnap with a valuable portrait of Marquis de Lafayette, a French aristocrat, a general in the American Revolutionary War, and a dignified figure but not a philosopher at all.
 You have seen paintings that look so valuable hanging on people’s walls.
 Indeed, many people have such paintings in their homes in the town where David lives.
 Lafayette is an important figure in the history of the town — wounded during a battle near the town, he still managed to organize a successful retreat saving many lives — and many people in the town display his portrait to this day.
 - In the **good-improbable condition**, the last three sentences are replaced with: